-MY-BASIC supports prototype-based programming paradigm which is a kind of OOP (Object-Oriented Programming) paradigm.
-We mean the same thing, when we mention "class instance" or "prototype" in MY-BASIC.
-This programming paradigm can also be known as "prototypal", "prototype-oriented", "classless", or "instance-based" programming.
+MY-BASIC supports prototype-based programming paradigm which is a style of OOP (Object-Oriented Programming) paradigm.
+When we say "class instance" or "prototype", them mean the same thing in MY-BASIC.
 Use a pair of CLASS/ENDCLASS statements to define a class (a prototype object).
 Use VAR to declare a member variable in a class.
-It's able to define member function (a.k.a.
-Method) in a prototype with the DEF/ENDDEF statements as well.
-Write another prototype surrounding with a pair of parentheses after a declaration statement to inherit from it (which means using it as a meta class).
-Use NEW to clone a new instance of a prototype.

-See below for example to use a class in MY-BASIC:
+Use NEW to clone a new instance of a prototype See below for example to use a class in MY-BASIC:

-'''
+''' CLASS Foo

-class foo

-var a = 1
+VAR a = 1

-def fun(b)
+DEF FUN(b)

-return a + b
+RETURN a + b

-enddef

-endclass
+ENDCLASS

-class bar(foo) ' Use Foo as a meta class (inheriting)
+CLASS Bar(Foo) ' Use Foo as a meta class (inheriting).

-var a = 2
+VAR a = 2

-endclass